 Wisdom Literature (OT 405) is an exegesis and exposition of Job, Proverbs, Ecclesiastes, and Song of Solomon.
 Pre-requisites: Biblical Literature I and Inductive Bible Study.
-3 credit hrs

 NEW TESTAMENT

 Biblical Literature II (NT 101) is a comprehensive survey of the New Testament.
 Problems relating to its proper understanding are considered.